mmaxin/hide-and-seek-game/rules.md

 ## 4. Hiding Rules
-{: #locked-location }
+{: #hiding }

 > **Hiders must take their photo from the exact location they intend to stay.**

 - *If you move more than 5 steps, that counts as a Reposition!
-Please avoid hiding spots where you might be asked to move.*
+Please avoid hiding anywhere you might be asked to move.*

-- *If you could no longer take your photo again (such as by stepping around a corner), you've Repositioned!
+- *If you could no longer take your photo again (such as by stepping around a corner), you've Repositioned!*

 {% comment %}
-- **Hiders** may hide solo, in pairs, or in groups of up to three.
-- The **Hider’s** location is locked in at 0:00, when they submit their first photo.
-- **Hiders** must remain within 10 metres—approximately 13–15 normal walking steps—of where Photo 1 was taken.

-- **Hiders** must still be able to see the Photo 1 location from their current position.
-- Small adjustments are allowed.
-Re-hiding is not allowed.
-- **Simple test:** if you can no longer see where Photo 1 was taken, you moved too far.
+- This used to be 13-15 steps, or 10 meters.
+That's like a tennis court, a lot of room for shenanigans.
 {% endcomment %}

 ### Reposition Rules
+{: #reposition }

 > **Hiders may reposition during the Photo Window *(the first 2 minutes of each round),* abandoning their current location and moving to a new hiding spot.**